 Our mission statement

-• Actively develop mentoring and practical career advice for young and aspiring Production Managers
+- provide mentorship schemes for young and aspiring Production Managers

 Who we are

 As a consultant he advised theatre companies in the UEA and the US.
-He was the Production Manger for Corin and Vanessa Redgrave’s company Moving Theatre and to date has worked in 35 different countries.
-David continues to freelance and has just opened the new musical Tiger Bay in Cape Town prior to its run in Cardiff in November 2017.
+He was the Production Manager for Corin and Vanessa Redgrave’s company Moving Theatre and to date has worked in 36 different countries.
+David continues to freelance and in 2017 opened the new musical Tiger Bay in Cape Town prior to its run in Cardiff in November.
 David is the production manager and is on the board of the Lagos Theatre Festival in Nigeria.
 He is a Trustee of the ABTT and was awarded an Honorary Fellowship by Rose Bruford.
 David is an active member of SiPA (the Sustainability in Production Alliance).

 David has suspended a Harrier Jump Jet over the Thames and arranged a flypast over Newark Castle of the only airworthy Lancaster in Europe, he also persuaded the Danish Airforce to stop its manoeuvres on Mount Snowdon as they were disturbing rehearsals.